ceandrade/brkga_mp_ipr_cpp/README.md

 If you are not familiar with how BRKGA works, take a look on [Multi-Parent BRKGA](https://doi.org/10.1016/j.ejor.2019.11.037).

-:high_brightness: What is new on version 3.1.1
+:high_brightness: What is new in version 3.1.1
 --------------------------------------------------------------------------------

 - We have removed some code used for debugging that may cause compiling errors